 A simple and effective way to ensure that the mill glaze is removed before treating the wood is by using a 50-50 dilution of Prepdeck and water and scrubbing this into the deck.
 Rinse it away after 30 minutes and then apply a 25-75 mix of Net-trol to water respectively to neutralise the surface and the timber is ready to be treated with a penetrative coating.
-In some cases this may not be necessary and many professionals will not have removed mill glaze however our advice, especially on hardwood and exotic hardwood species especially would to be to always clear mill glaze before applying and Owatrol coating.
+In some cases, this may not be necessary and many professionals will not have removed mill glaze, however, our advice, especially on hardwood and exotic hardwood species especially would be to always clear mill glaze before applying and Owatrol coating.

 Can I prevent my deck from going grey from the weather?

 You can but to do so you will have to apply a product that does film-form.
 Any penetrative solution, be it from Owatrol or other manufacturers, will always be prone to weathering.
 With Owatrol products, this is not something to worry about in terms of damage to the deck.
 It is a natural phenomenon caused by exposure to UV Rays and is only affecting the surface of the deck.
 Owatrol products protect the wood from the moment you apply them and as long as you maintain the deck as directed, it will continue to do so for as long as you have the deck in situ.

 My finish is flaking and it has not been applied for very long ago.
 What can I do?